ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 </figure>

 ## Architecture — In the small
-<redColo>Illustrate the organization of your code base.
-That is, illustrate
-which layers exist in your (onion) architecture.
-Make sure to illustrate which part of your code is residing in which layer.</redColo>

 The diagram below illustrates our chirp program in Onion Architecture.
 The architecture has three main layers: